anlausch/ArguminSci/README.md

 # ArguminSci
 Analyze Argumentation and other Rhetorical Aspects in Scientific Writing.

+A running Demo of ArguminSci can be found at http://lelystad.informatik.uni-mannheim.de/.

 Here you can find the code necessary to deploy ArguminSci.
 A detailed description of the tool can be found in the accompanying publication [1].